qorix-group/process_description/process/process_areas/configuration_management/configuration_concept.rst

 The Configuration Management Plan should define the strategy to manage the configuration items in an effective and repeatable way for the project life cycle.

+Note: configuration items are all defined work products in the project plus additional arefacts not developed by the project needed for the building of the binaries, documentation and verification reports (e.g. tools, external SW libraries).

 Inputs
 ^^^^^^

 #.
 Stakeholders for the configuration process work products?
 #.
 Who needs which information?
 #.
-Which work products do we have?
+Which configuration items do we have?
 #.
 What tooling do we need?

 Stakeholders